-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" with respect to each individual nominee and each of the other proposals.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" with respect to the individual director nominee and "For" Proposal 2.
 If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his best judgment.